 For the Caramel Icing:

 Making these apple stuffed cinnamon rolls is 100% worth the effort.
 Yes, it takes some time to prepare these, but most of the time is hands off.
 Also, how often do you make cinnamon rolls from scratch?
+Probably not often, so it's worth it when you do.

 If you're using active dry yeast, you'll need to add this to a bowl first followed by the warmed milk (between 100-110℉).
 This step ensures that the active dry yeast is good to go.
 If you're using instant yeast, you can skip this step.